Don 2: Marketing

 The distributors, Reliance Entertainment, bought the rights to Don 2 from Excel Entertainment for ₹850 million and spent another ₹220 million on prints and marketing.
 Zee Entertainment Enterprises acquired the satellite rights for ₹370 million.
 Distribution rights in Tamil Nadu and Kerala were bought by Sudha Screen's Sreeraj for an undisclosed price.
-Don 2 music rights were sold to T-Series for ₹100 million.
+The music rights of Don 2 were sold to T-Series for ₹100 million.
 The theatrical trailer and poster for Don 2 were released with Zindagi Na Milegi Dobara.
 A second trailer was released online on 24 October 2011.
 The film previewed at the Dubai International Film Festival.
 The producers collaborated with McDonald's and Café Coffee Day in 20 cities to provide free Internet access with Wi-Fi in their stores so that viewers could watch songs in 3D on their computers.

 The producers decided to publicize the dialogue from Don 2 by releasing 10 lines delivered by Don as "Don Says...": one line each Friday from 15 October until the film's release on 23 December.
 The lines were released simultaneously across all media platforms: television, print, radio, Internet and mobile.
 The filmmakers also released a limited-edition toy version.
 The toy, Shahrukh Khan dressed as Don, is the first bobblehead of a Bollywood star.
 The cast, director and producers embarked on a multi-city tour across India (including Patna) to promote the film.
 Interrupted by security problems, the tour resumed from Nagpur to Ahmedabad, Hyderabad and other cities.

 In October 2011 a comic book based on Don 2, Don: The Origin, was published that was about Don's past.
 Excel Entertainment collaborated with India's largest video-game company, Gameshastra, on a console game.
 The firm developed a third-person action-adventure console game in which the player performs actions similar to Don's in the film.
 A social game, Don – The Social Mobsters Game (developed by Mango Games), was launched on Facebook.
 It is available on Android and PSN for PlayStation 3 platforms.
 Sidhwani said, "This is the first time a game is based on an Indian film that will be launched on four platforms.
 For an iconic character like Don, I think this was the best way to keep the hysteria going amongst his fans."
 A PlayStation 2 game, Don 2: The King is Back, was released in India in February 2013 to tie in with the film, also serving as the final PAL game for the console.
 Mobile video games were also Fugu Mobile and included Don 2: The Pursuit (a racing game) and Don 2: Prison Break and Don 2: Eliminate Vardhan.